-The goal of the write-up is to write a short scientific article to present results of the CRISPR experiment, including an introduction, methods summary, presenting and summarizing results, as well as constructing scientific arguments (what you can conclude, evidence to support, and providing reasoning biological/molecular/experimental explanations or hypotheses).
+Guidelines, rubrics, and due dates for the write-up and assignments will be posted on Canvas.
+The goal of the write-up is to practice presenting and summarizing results, as well as constructing scientific arguments (what you can conclude, evidence to support, and providing reasoning biological/molecular/experimental explanations or hypotheses) in the form of a short journal article.
 A draft will be submitted for peer-review, and then a final version.
-Consult course schedule for due dates, and guidelines/rubrics will be provided on Canvas.
+Check Canvas schedule for duedates.